With various aspects of servicing, maintenance, including driver assisted features and vehicle monitoring. For our 1996 Rover 200 and the 04 ZR 120+

 A length of plastic coated curtain wire broke it down while pushing through.
 The wire wont go the full length in the lower section, pulling back the wheel arch liner for easier access, was required..

-At this stage we decided to replace the ageing sunroof seal.
-With plastic side trims removed (shown) the six securing bolts were all removed using a T25 star bit, with the panel in its (closed position) then pushed out from inside the vehicle while a second person retrieves it, better safe than sorry, glass panel now on a blanket covered flat area, old seal was removed, and glass edge now cleaned, sealant is applied to the new seal, and bonded. to the glass panel.
-With the joining being at the (rear) then left to cure for several hours.
+So replaced the sunroof seal, with side trims removed the 6 securing bolts were next, with a T25 star bit, and roof panel in its (closed position) was pushed out from inside the vehicle while a second person retrieves it, glass panel on a covered flat area, old seal was removed, and glass cleaned, sealant applied to new seal, and bonded.
+With joining at the (rear) then left to cure.

 Sunroof panel tilted, showing one side of the 6 bolts, after removing the two plastic side panel covers, access to removing these can be done with sunroof in its closed position, and a safer option.